Cubusky/com.cubusky.core/Documentation~/Instance.md

 }
 ```

-However, as Cubusky only uses the singleton pattern to set static state dynamically, the above would be the same as using `RuntimeInitializeOnLoadMethod`, which is strongly recommended over the use of singletons.
+However, as Cubusky only uses the singleton pattern to set static state dynamically, the above would be the same as using [RuntimeInitializeOnLoadMethod](https://docs.unity3d.com/ScriptReference/RuntimeInitializeOnLoadMethodAttribute.html), which is strongly recommended over the use of singletons.